gitayam/non-standard-dissemination/Development-Non_Standard_Dissemination/4-Implement/Lesson_Plans-sUAS_Leaflets/Lesson_Plan01-Introduction_KeyTerms/Advanced_Organizer-Introduction_KeyTerms.md

 # Introduction and Key Terms for sUAS Leaflet Dissemination
 ## Learning Objective
-**Action:** Memorize and apply key terms for sUAS aerial dissemination in English and Spanish.
+**Action:** Memorize and apply key terms for sUAS aerial dissemination in English and target language.

 **Conditions:**
-Given access to bilingual terminology guides, doctrinal references, and interactive learning materials, students will demonstrate understanding of key terms and their operational significance in both English and Spanish.
+Given access to bilingual terminology guides, doctrinal references, and interactive learning materials, students will demonstrate understanding of key terms and their operational significance in both English and target language.

 **Standards:**
 - Correctly identify and define all key terms in both languages